agb32/cosmadoc/docs/source/hardwarelab.md

 ## GPU compute

-We maintain multiple generations of GPU architecture from multiple vendors.
+We maintain [multiple generations of GPU architecture](gpu.md) from multiple vendors.

 ### AMD GPU nodes

+We have multiple generations of AMD MI GPU:
+- MI100
+- MI210
+- MI300A
+- MI300X

 There are [two nodes](amdgpu.md) each with two AMD MI200 GPUs available.
 Submit jobs to the cosma8-shm2 partition.
 This partition also contains a node with one AMD MI100 GPU.
 To specify a particular GPU to submit to, use --exclude or --include.

+For the MI300 GPUs, either submit to the mi300x queue, or ssh directly from a login node to the ga008 node (MI300X).

 ### NVIDIA GPU nodes

-V100, A100 and H100 nodes are [available for use](nvidiagpu.md).
+V100, A100 and H100 nodes are [available for use](nvidiagpu.md), including Intel-Hopper (X86 CPU) and Grace-Hopper (ARM CPU).

 ### Intel GPU nodes